USS Perkins (DD-26): Service history

-After almost seven years of peacetime service with active and reserve destroyer squadrons, Perkins recommissioned on 3 April 1917 with Lt.
-Cmdr.
-Forney Moore Knox in command.
+After almost seven years of peacetime service with active and reserve destroyer squadrons, Perkins recommissioned on 3 April 1917.
 Assigned to the second division of United States destroyer forces in Europe, a division which included Paulding, Wilkes, and Ammen, she operated out of Queenstown, Ireland, from June into November 1917.

 During this duty, she rescued survivors of Tarquah on 7 August, and escorted Bohemia from Saint Nazaire to Ireland and New York from Queenstown to Liverpool.
 In November 1917 she departed Ireland for New York, New York.

 During the winter of 1917–1918, she underwent overhaul at Charleston, South Carolina.
 From March to December 1918 she operated out of Gravesend Bay, New York, on anti-submarine patrol and escort duty.
 She sighted German submarine U-151 off New Jersey on 2 June 1918.
 On convoy duty, she escorted various ships, including President Grant and President Washington, between Halifax, Nova Scotia and New York.

 Entering the Reserve Fleet on 5 December 1919, she remained there until she was struck from the Naval Vessel Register on 8 March 1935, sold on 28 June, and scrapped.